 Going along the same lines as the discount voucher, if you can afford to give away samples, then you might have a great marketing opportunity.
 People love free stuff, even if they’ll never use it or have no interest in it, they’ll gladly accept it if it’s free.
 You can do this by sending a free sample directly to potential customers, or to whoever responds to your mailing.
 You could even use the piece of mail as a trade-in voucher, stating that if they come to your business on this day during this sale, they can “present this card for a free such and such.”

 If you’re still hesitant on direct mail in a general sense, you shouldn’t be.
 Direct mail is preferred by 92% of shoppers for making purchasing decisions.
 All it takes is targeted direct mail lists with a reputable printing company, and some creativity to make your campaign a successful one.
+Hopefully these tips help you in marking direct mail marketing work.

 Looking for a printing company in Tampa, FL?
 Call us today.